pawarchetan/tenera-weather-service/README.md

 * Above 95%, most of the code has been covered (measured using Intellij IDEA plugin)

 #### API Documentation:
 * Swagger has been used to document api.
-Swagger is accessible at: http://localhost:8080/swagger-ui.html
+Swagger API is accessible at: http://localhost:8080/swagger-ui.html